symfony/symfony-docs/logging.rst

 Using a Logger inside a Service
 -------------------------------

-To use a logger in your own services, add the ``@logger`` service as an argument of those services.
-If you want to use a pre-configured logger which uses a specific channel (``app`` by default), use the ``monolog.logger`` tag  with the ``channel`` property as explained in the :ref:`Dependency Injection reference <dic_tags-monolog>`.
+If you want to use in your own services a pre-configured logger which uses a specific channel (``app`` by default), use the ``monolog.logger`` tag  with the ``channel`` property as explained in the :ref:`Dependency Injection reference <dic_tags-monolog>`.